anthonyrabiaza/recursiveDownloader/README.md

 ## Getting Started

-Please pull the script from github and add execution right
+- Please pull the script from github, you can also download from [here](recursiveDownloader.sh?raw=true)
+- Add execution right

 ```
 chmod u+x recursiveDownloader.sh